-A team of young and enthusiastic designers used Calafate to present their work and made great use of the background features that the theme offers.
+A team of young and enthusiastic designers also used Calafate to present their work and made great use of the background features that the theme offers.

-ChenRoy is an artist from Miami who uses Calafate to present his unique projects in a unique way.
+ChenRoy is an artist from Miami who also uses Calafate to present his unique projects in a unique way.

-Jejsd’s website makes great use of Calafate’s portfolio grid, displaying secondary images for the grid’s thumbnails in a really creative way.
+Jejsd’s website also makes great use of Calafate’s portfolio grid, displaying secondary images for the grid’s thumbnails in a really creative way.

 Yaro Banduro’s website is characterized by simplicity and minimalism, and Calafate makes a great job in making this minimalism beautiful.

 Another designer who uses big & bold imagery in order to impress visitors.
-The homepage is based on Calafate’s cover template, while the project pages combine lots of high quality imagery with great typography.
+The homepage is also based on Calafate’s cover template, while the project pages combine lots of high quality imagery with great typography.